-NB: CPOMS is the Child Protection Online Management System.
+NB: CPOMs is the Child Protection Online Management System.
 It is used by over 12000 schools globally in order to monitoring safeguarding, wellbeing and pastoral issues.

-At breaktimes and lunchtimes, children who misbehave will be sanctioned by the duty teacher or supervisory assistant and class teachers will then be notified as to the outcome of any incident.
+At breaktimes and lunchtimes, children who misbehave will be dealt with by the duty teacher or supervisory assistant and class teachers will then be notified as to the outcome of any incident.

-For children who regularly receive consequences for poor behaviours, the class teacher will liaise in the first instance with the Teaching & Learning Leader.
+For children who regularly get their names moved down, the class teacher will liaise in the first instance with the Teaching & Learning Leader.
 This will subsequently be with the Phase Leader, and then members of SLT.
 Parents/carers may be contacted and asked to come into school to discuss their child's behaviour.